 From Figure 6 we see that a substantial change has taken place at the extensive margin.
-As found in Figure 5, extensive margin effects at ages 7 and 8 are on average roughly 4-5 percentage points and only 2 percentage points at age 9.
+As found in Figure 5, extensive margin effects at ages seven and eight are on average roughly four to five percentage points and only two percentage points at age nine.
 Figure 6, however, also shows substantial underlying intensive margin effects.
-There are around 5% fewer mothers earning below \$20,000 per year (which corresponds to part-time work), even at age 9 which showed no statistically significant extensive margin effect.
-From the figure we see that these mothers have been shifted from wage earnings in the range between \$1-20,000 to wage earnings between \$20-40,000 which are the ranges where the solid and dashed lines in Figures A, C, and E converge and the point estimates in B, D, and E moves towards zero.31
+There are around 5 percent fewer mothers earning below \$20,000 per year (which corresponds to part-time work), even at age nine, which showed no statistically significant extensive margin effect.
+From the figure we see that these mothers have been shifted from wage earnings in the range \$1-20,000 to wage earnings of \$20-40,000, which are the ranges where the solid and dashed lines in Figures 6A, 6C, and 6E converge and the point estimates in 6B, 6D, and 6E move towards zero.30